NushaS/TicketSpy/user-guide.md

 While TicketSpy is available to anyone with web browser access, some app features are only available to users who have signed in with an active TicketSpy account.

 ### Public Users
+#### DISCLAIMER: Please do not try to input a long username over 40 characters

 All TicketSpy users, regardless of whether they are signed in, can: